MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/configuring-lync-dialog-listener.md

 ![The configuration files are located in the Lync SDN API’s installation directory.
 By default, the path to this directory is C:\\Program Files\\Microsoft Lync Server\\Microsoft Lync SDN API\\.](images/Dn439303.lync_sdn_api_installation_directory(Office.15).png "The configuration files are located in the Lync SDN API’s installation directory.
 By default, the path to this directory is C:\\Program Files\\Microsoft Lync Server\\Microsoft Lync SDN API\\.")

-## Configuring Lync Dialog Listener

-This section describes how to configure Lync Dialog Listener.
+The following section describes how to configure Lync Dialog Listener.

-### Configuring Lync Dialog Listener logging options
+## Configure Lync Dialog Listener logging options

 Follow these steps to modify the Lync Dialog Listener logging configuration.

-  - Navigate to the API installation directory.
+1. Navigate to the API installation directory.

-  - Open the LyncDialogListener.exe.config file with a text editor.
+2. Open the LyncDialogListener.exe.config file with a text editor.

-  - Search for the \<loggingConfiguration\> section and make appropriate changes to entries under the \<Listeners\> elements.
+3. Search for the \<loggingConfiguration\> section and make appropriate changes to entries under the \<Listeners\> elements.

 > [!NOTE]
-> <P>The configuration file can be conveniently inspected and modified using the Microsoft Enterprise Library Configuration Tool.
-For more information, see <A href="http://msdn.microsoft.com/en-us/library/ff648951.aspx">Microsoft Enterprise Library</A>.</P>
+> The configuration file can be conveniently inspected and modified using the Microsoft Enterprise Library Configuration Tool.
+For more information, see [Microsoft Enterprise Library](http://msdn.microsoft.com/en-us/library/ff648951.aspx).

 Each entry (an \<add\> element) under \<listeners\> corresponds to a specified type of logging.
 Modifications can include adding a new \<add\> entry to enable the specified type of logging, removing an \<add\> entry to disable the specified type of logging, and changing an existing \<add\> entry to modify the specified type of logging.